duncanmcclean/simple-commerce/README.md

 <!-- /statamic:hide -->

 Simple Commerce has been replaced by [Cargo](https://builtwithcargo.dev), the natural evolution of Simple Commerce.
 It takes everything you love about Simple Commerce and makes it better in every possible way.
-Some of the big changes include...
+Some of the big changes include:

 * **A complete re-working of carts & orders** to ultimately make things faster and more reliable.
 * **A redesigned Control Panel UI**, ensuring your admins can get what they need at a glance.